prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 </Tabs>

 Prysm will output a `jwt.hex` file path.
 If you're running on **Ropsten** or **Sepolia**, record this - we'll use it in the next step.
 If you're running on **Mainnet** or **Goerli-Prater**, you won't use this now, but be prepared to use when these networks are Merged.
+-->

 ## Configure execution node

-Using the latest version of your execution client software, issue the following command to configure your execution node to consume your JWT token, and to expose an engine API endpoint:
+Using the latest version of your execution client software, issue the following command to configure your execution node's JWT token and engine API endpoint:

 <Tabs groupId="execution-clients" defaultValue="nethermind" values={[
 {label: 'Nethermind', value: 'nethermind'},